 The Nomination Advisory Committee was established in October 2015 to act as an advisory body to the Board of Directors on the selection of senior management and on the appointment of directors and auditors.
-The committee is made up of Outside Directors, the Chairman of the Board, and the President.
 Regular meetings are held annually and ad hoc meetings are convened as needed.
-With a majority of members being Outside Directors, the committee advises the Board of Directors on the appointment of officers, with the aim of ensuring more transparency, fairness, and openness in the process of appointing officers and bringing greater clarity to the process.
+The committee, whose members are directors (the majority of whom are outside directors) makes recommendations to the Board of Directors when selecting executives, with the aim of ensuring even greater transparency and fairness in executive selection and also clarifying the process of executive selection.